nobody48sheldor/nobody48sheldor/README.md

 ## who am I ?

-MPSI1 -> MP at Pasteur - Neuilly, I like maths ➗, physics ☢️, programmation 👨‍💻
+MPSI1 -> MP at Pasteur - Neuilly -> MP1 at janson - Paris, I like maths ➗, physics ☢️, programming 👨‍💻

-Linux enthusiast, I like to numerically solve physics phenomenon
+Linux enthusiast 🐧, huge fan of Vim ⌨️

-## my programming skills so far:
+## How I would rate myself :

 	- Python        🟩🟩🟩🟩⬛️
  	- C++           🟩🟩🟩⬛️⬛️